Scalar curvature operator for models of loop quantum gravity on a cubical graph: Loop quantum gravity

 An operator representing the curvature part of the constraint \eqref{C_new} has been previously introduced in \cite{curvature}.
 The construction of \cite{curvature} makes use of the basic ideas of Regge calculus, and is based on the observation that the second term of \Eq{C_new}, integrated over the spatial manifold, happens to be the action integral of Euclidean gravity in three dimensions.
 Hence, this term can be expressed in terms of the hinge lengths and deficit angles associated to a cellular decomposition of a Regge-like, piecewise flat manifold approximating the smooth, physical spatial manifold $\Sigma$.
 Moreover, operators representing lengths and angles are readily available in loop quantum gravity, making it a relatively simple task to promote the Regge expression of the scalar curvature into a well-defined loop quantum gravity operator.

 The operator which will be constructed in this article represents a new quantization of the curvature term in \Eq{C_new}, and therefore provides a novel approach towards defining the Hamiltonian constraint operator in loop quantum gravity.
-Since our quantization is based on writing the Ricci scalar directly as a function of the densitized triad, the starting point of our construction is quite straightforward in comparison with the indirect approach of invoking Regge calculus to express the Ricci scalar in terms of quantizable objects.
+Since our quantization is based on writing the Ricci scalar directly as a function of the Ashtekar variables, the starting point of our construction is arguably more straightforward than the indirect approach of invoking Regge calculus to express the Ricci scalar in terms of quantizable objects.
 On the other hand, as already emphasized in the introduction, our construction does not encompass all states in the Hilbert space of loop quantum gravity, but is limited to states defined on a fixed graph forming a cubical lattice.